-A Phase II/III trial of risk-stratified, reduced intensity adjuvant treatment in patients undergoing transoral surgery for Human papillomavirus (HPV)-positive oropharyngeal cancer.
+A Phase III trial of risk-stratified, reduced intensity adjuvant treatment in patients undergoing transoral surgery for Human papillomavirus (HPV)-positive oropharyngeal cancer.

 Oropharyngeal cancer caused by Human Papillomavirus (HPV) infection is increasing in incidence in the UK and other developed countries.
 It affects younger patients and has a better prognosis than most other head and neck cancers.
 Patients cured of their disease often have to live for several decades with the side-effects of their treatment which can be permanent and have a major impact on quality of life.
-The PATHOS study will recruit approximately 242 patients from around the UK over three years.
+The PATHOS study will recruit approximately 1,082 patients from the UK, Europe and internationally over six years.
 The aim is to tailor treatment for patients with HPV-positive oropharyngeal cancer to reduce side-effects, particularly swallowing problems, which have the major impact on quality of life.

 Minimally invasive surgery

 For patients enrolled into PATHOS, it will have been decided by local teams that they should undergo surgery to remove the primary tumour in the tonsil, throat or tongue using a laser or robot – these operations are called ‘minimally invasive’ and are carried out through the mouth.
 A neck dissection will also be carried out to remove the lymph glands in the neck which may also contain cancerous cells.
 After surgery, the cancer that has been removed will be examined by a pathologist for features that can help predict whether further treatment in the form of radiotherapy and/or chemotherapy is recommended.